 A CDO Selection Committee will be formed to review CDO applications to ensure that they meet all eligibility criteria included in the application and are well suited to administer a CDBG project.
-The Committee will be made up of members from the following agencies:
+The Committee will be made up of staff from DOA-DEHCR, and may also include members from the following agencies.